flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

 If we set the instruction pointer to 0x401462, we will jump to the true condition..

-If we type `:` in visual debugging mode, we can type commands into r2 without exiting out.
+If we type `:` in visual debugging mode, we can type commands into r2 without exiting out of the dissasembler.

 ```bash
 Press <enter> to return to Visual mode.